SEGL in London

 SEGL in London students pursue a challenging and engaging course of study that prepares them for success at their sending schools, on standardized tests and AP exams, and in college.

-Our innovative program also offers opportunities for experiential learning in one of the world’s most inspiring cities: imagine interviewing “Square Mile” financiers about post-Brexit fiscal policy, or connecting your chemistry studies to art preservation at the British Museum, or discussing the intersection of business, law, and ethics at a performance of The Merchant of Venice at Shakespeare’s Globe.
+Our innovative program also offers opportunities for experiential learning in one of the world’s most inspiring cities: imagine interviewing “Square Mile” financiers about post-Brexit fiscal policy, or exploring the physics of sound under the colossal dome of St. Paul's Cathedral, or discussing the intersection of business, law, and ethics at a performance of The Merchant of Venice at Shakespeare’s Globe.

 Here, London is your classroom.